DogeSkii/PCMG/readme.md

 ## Installation

+### Option One
+Use the automatically generated "create.exe". no, it's not a virus it's made with a github action, see .github folder for this script

+### Option Two
 To get started, you'll need to install the required Python dependencies.
 You can do this by creating a `virtualenv` and installing the packages from the `requirements.txt` file.

 1. Clone this repository: